veos-sxarr-NEC/veoffload/doc/GettingStarted.md

 the wide usage of GPGPU and the increasing use of Xeon Phi processors.
-The accelerator programming model executes parallelized and/or vectorized numeric code such as matrix operations on accelerators and a main code contorolling accelerators and performing I/O on a host.
+The accelerator programming model executes parallelized and/or vectorized numeric code such as matrix operations on accelerators and a main code controlling accelerators and performing I/O on a host.
-This programming model explictly coded into parallel frameworks such as OpenMP 4 (device construct) and OpenACC, and into lower level APIs such as OpenCL and CUDA.
+This programming model explicitly coded into parallel frameworks such as OpenMP 4 (device construct) and OpenACC, and into lower level APIs such as OpenCL and CUDA.